StellarSand/privacy-settings/Privacy Settings/Firefox-M-Privacy-Settings.md

 Firefox Beta and Fennec users can further harden firefox by changing about:config settings

-- For further hardening of Firefox, check out [Privacy Guides](https://www.privacyguides.org/browsers/#about_config) and [arkenfox user.js](https://github.com/arkenfox/user.js)
+- For further hardening of Firefox, [arkenfox user.js](https://github.com/arkenfox/user.js)

 NOTE 1: To use user.js, place it in
 - Firefox Beta: /data/data/org.mozilla.firefox_beta/files/mozilla/SomeAlphanumericText.default/